roman-milk/roman-milk.github.io/vanessas-dissonance.md

  To be continued...

  Vanessa gets to know a whole new life but will it be as great as imagined?
-Report_Story #1